 Revolving loans of up to \$3.5 million are available to Resource Plus under the Fifth Third Credit Facility based upon the borrowing base formula defined in the agreement (principally 80% of "eligible" accounts receivable less certain reserves).
-As of March 31, 2021, there was no outstanding balance.
+As of June 30, 2021, there was no outstanding balance.
 The Fifth Third Credit Facility is secured by substantially all assets of Resource Plus.

 The Fifth Third Credit Facility currently requires Resource Plus to pay interest on the loans thereunder equal to (A) the Daily LIBOR Rate (as defined in the agreement) per annum, plus (B) two hundred fifty basis points (2.50%).
-On March 31, 2021, the aggregate interest rate under that formula was 3.6% per annum.
-The Fifth Third Credit Facility contains a debt service charge coverage ratio financial covenant requiring Resource Plus to maintain a minimum of ratio of 1.2 for available cash flow to fixed charges, as defined in the agreement.
-Resource Plus was in compliance of the covenant as of March 31, 2021.
+On June 30, 2021, the aggregate interest rate under that formula was 3.6% per annum.
+The Fifth Third Credit Facility contains a debt service charge coverage ratio financial covenant requiring Resource Plus to maintain a minimum ratio of 1.2 for available cash flow to fixed charges, as defined in the agreement.
+Resource Plus was not in compliance with the covenant as of June 30, 2021 and has obtained a waiver from Fifth Third Bank.